F43M/Scraper-Wiki/docs/setup.md

 - `WEAVIATE_URI`: Weaviate endpoint.
 - `USE_GPU`: Set to `1` or `true` to force GPU usage, `0` to disable.
 When unset, GPU availability is detected automatically via `torch.cuda.is_available()`.
+- `API_TOKEN`: Optional bearer token required by the FastAPI server.
+If unset all requests are accepted without authentication.